Java syntax: Modifiers

+Final methods

 Varargs

 This language feature was introduced in J2SE 5.0.
 The last argument of the method may be declared as a variable arity parameter, in which case the method becomes a variable arity method (as opposed to fixed arity methods) or simply varargs method.
 This allows one to pass a variable number of values, of the declared type, to the method as parameters - including no parameters.
 These values will be available inside the method as an array.